 - Is strongly aligned with corporate performance.
 The substantial majority of the total compensation opportunity for our executive officers is incentive-based and can be earned only upon the achievement of corporate and, for certain of our Named Executive Officers, individual performance objectives.
-Incentive-based compensation (annual bonus incentive, long-term equity incentive and special bonus related to acquisition of Donna Karan) constituted 87.9% of the compensation paid to Morris Goldfarb and 89.4% of the compensation paid to Sammy Aaron in the fiscal year ended January 31, 2017; - Incorporates pre-tax income performance thresholds which must be met prior to payment of an annual cash incentive award to Morris Goldfarb and Sammy Aaron and includes an annual cap on the amounts which they can earn pursuant to their annual incentive awards; and - Requires achievement of two separate performance metrics in order to earn our performance-based long-term equity incentive awards.
+Incentive-based compensation (annual bonus incentive and long-term equity incentive) constituted 85.8% of the compensation paid to Morris Goldfarb and 88.8% of the compensation paid to Sammy Aaron with respect to the fiscal year ended January 31, 2018; - Incorporates pre-tax income performance thresholds which must be met prior to payment of an annual cash incentive award to Morris Goldfarb and Sammy Aaron and includes an annual cap on the amounts which they can earn pursuant to their annual incentive awards.
+In fiscal 2018, this annual cap reduced Mr. Goldfarb's annual incentive award by \$1.3 million and Mr. Aaron's annual incentive award by \$830,000; and - Requires achievement of two performance metrics in order to earn our performance-based long-term equity incentive awards.